Introduction to EJB Architecture

 components created by Java Beans. |

-It uses component technology but it is not built or
+It uses component technology, but it is not built or

 extended over Beans. |

-It has an external interface to interpret bean’s functionality | Works seamlessly with IDE or external builder tool. |
+It has an external interface to interpret Bean’s functionality | Works in tandem with the IDE or an external builder tool. |

 Have Property editors, Customizers and Beaninfo